 I’ve been wanting to share some of my expertise with fermented foods for a while now.
-I recently took a course called the Fundamentals of Fermentation with the Academy of Culinary Nutrition to better understand and appreciate the power that naturally fermented foods can offer.
+A few years back I took a course called the Fundamentals of Fermentation with the Academy of Culinary Nutrition to better understand and appreciate the power that naturally fermented foods can offer.

-I’ve been testing, in my kitchen, everything from Kombucha (fermented tea), water kefir, seed cheese, kimchi, sauerkraut, coconut yogurt, vegetables, to even—obsessing—about the beautiful art of sourdough making.
+I’ve been testing everything from Kombucha (fermented tea), water kefir, seed cheese, kimchi, sauerkraut, coconut yogurt, vegetables, to baking many loaves of gorgeous GF sourdough.

 If you follow my posts on Instagram, watch my videos on YouTube or if you join my private GFV Facebook Baking Group you’ll get to see many of my Gluten-Free Vegan Sourdough bread recipes.
 The sourdough bread recipes are prepared with a gluten-free starter (fermented wild yeast).

 We’ve all heard about the benefits of adding probiotics to our diet.
 Even increasing the amount we take.
 But if you have kids, the idea of supplementing with pills is not always the easiest.
 What if you could do it with foods instead.
 Seems possible right?

 The purpose of my post is not to intimidate you with the power of fermentation but to hopefully teach you the easier recipes to try.
 This Life-Changing Fermented Vegetable recipe is a great one to start with.